dsp-jetpack/JetPack/doc/deployment_guide.md

     > Note: Proceed to [Presenting the Image to the RHEL OS Installation Process](#Presenting-the-Image-to-the-RHEL-OS-Installation-Process)

-### Presenting the Image to the RHEL OS Installation Process
+### Presenting the Image to the RHEL OS installation process

 1. Attach the Red Hat Enterprise Linux Server 7.6 ISO as a virtual CD/DVD using the Virtual Media -> Map CD/DVD option.